 The Trademarkia trademark application Plus Package is nothing more than the Standard Package, plus one year of trademark monitoring, a cease and desist letter forms package, and a trademark assignment form template.

 Is the Plus Package worth the upcharge?
 Absolutely not.
-It turns out all these extra “benefits” are not really benefits at all.
+It turns out all these extra “benefits” aren’t really benefits at all.
 For example, trademark monitoring is worthless for most small and start-up businesses because they generally do not have the resources to pursue potential infringements even if they came across them.
-Furthermore, if the trademark application does not mature into a registration, then the need for trademark monitoring is greatly diminished or even completely eliminated.
+Furthermore, if the trademark application doesn’t mature into a registration, then the need for trademark monitoring is greatly diminished or even completely eliminated.

 Next, we have the cease and desist letter forms package.
 This is also a waste of money.
 Why?
-Because there is no such thing as a “standard” cease and desist notice.
+Because there’s no such thing as a “standard” cease and desist notice.
 Every situation is different and thus requires an individualized approach.
 More importantly, how will a trademark owner even know whether sending a cease and desist notice is really in their best interest?
 The decision to send a cease and desist letter requires research and careful consideration of the risks associated with taking such action.
-Last time I looked, a form cannot provide such an important assessment.
+Last time I looked, a form can’tprovide such an important assessment.

 Finally, the trademark assignment template fails for the same reason as the cease and desist letter forms – everyone’s circumstances are different.
-It is depressing to say, but Trademarkia’s one-size-fits-all approach regarding these forms and templates will quite likely do you more harm than good.
+It’s depressing to say, but Trademarkia’s one-size-fits-all approach regarding these forms and templates will quite likely do you more harm than good.